bernies-bytes/ParticleClassification/README.md

 # ParticleClassification

-Python project to classify signal and background particles.
+Python project to classify signal and background particle events in a detector.

 Available parts of the pipeline: